Public Health Scotland

 Its role is to increase healthy life expectancy and reduce premature mortality.
 Areas of focus are COVID-19, mental health and well-being, community and place, and poverty and children.

-The board's first chief executive is Angela Leitch, formerly chief executive of East Lothian Council.
+The board's first chief executive was Angela Leitch, formerly chief executive of East Lothian Council.
+Paul Johnston, formerly a Director General within the Scottish Government, took over the role in 2023.

 Origins

 The board arose from a reorganisation of public health in Scotland, outlined in the 2015 Review of Public Health and further developed in the 2016 Health and Social Care Delivery Plan.
 Public Health Scotland came into existence on 7 December 2019 under the Public Health Scotland Order 2019 and then property, rights and liabilities were transferred to it on 1 April 2020.

 A predecessor, Health Protection Scotland, continues to operate as part of Public Health Scotland.
 PHS also took over the functions of NHS Scotland's Information Services Division, providing statistics and data analysis.